Skip to Content

 Children and teenagers have an innate curiosity about sexuality and a healthy interest in learning about it.
 Unfortunately, they also get a lot of confusing, and sometimes upsetting, information about sexuality from their peers, the media, and online.

-Talking with your children about sex and sexuality
+Talking with your child about sex and sexuality

 Prepare for the conversations